Special Equipment for D-Day

 Medusa has a Mk4 Decca from 1960 on board.

-The Decca system closed down in 1994, however three final year students at Portsmouth University built a unit which receives GPS and converts it to Decca to drive the display.
+The Decca system finally closed down in the UK in March 2000, however three final year students at Portsmouth University built a unit which receives GPS and converts it to Decca to drive the display.

 We still have the charts so Medusa is now the only vessel in the world that can navigate by Decca!.